alcalcides/ads-mylog/README.md

 ### Version Control

-Ads-mylog writes log data to the `logs` folder.
+The ads-mylog writes log data to the `logs` folder.
 To maintain a clean version history, it's strongly recommended not track log files.
 To exclude log files, add the folling line to the `.gitignore` file:

 ```.gitignore
 logs/